Counselling at Victoria School

 • Take short breaks when tired.
 Go for a stroll or jog to de-stress.

 Write it down.
-Written goals have a way of transforming wishes into wants; can’t into can; dreams into plans; and plans into reality.
+Written goals have a way of transforming wishes into wants;

 Exam Tips for Parents